mishoo/UglifyJS/README.md

                                 `includeSources`  Pass this flag if you want to include the content of source files in the source map as sourcesContent property.
+                                `names` Include symbol names in the source map.
                                 `root`  Path to the original source to be included in the source map.
                                 `url`  If specified, path to the source map to append in